 We love to talk about harps, and we especially love helping beginners navigate through all the choices and options (What size?
 Do I need a case or not?
 What about a spare string set?), so please email or give us a call if we can answer any questions for you!
 We also invite you to explore this website, which contains a ton of information, including photos and sound clips for all of our harp models.

 We have several harp dealers around the country, and would be happy to find out if there is a store near you where you can go and try out harps, rent a harp, or possibly find a used one for sale.
 If there isn't a store nearby, we can ship you a harp from our workshop in Seattle with the guarantee that you can return it for a full refund (minus the shipping cost) if it doesn't meet your expectations.
-We also have a financing program we can tell you more about.
+We also work with a financing company we can tell you more about.